juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-76.md

 We approached one of the hangars where they stored/built ships.
 We got in with the portable hole (leaving the bag of holding behind, as we always do).
 Inside it was pitch black.
 Couldn't see a thing.
 We walked for a bit and noticed some footprints.
 Nearby we saw the scaffolding about the height of a colossus, but it was empty.
 Then we heard a voice, coming from a skinny humanoid.

-> "The doors are locked.
+> The doors are locked.
 6 cheese, 4 locked, 1 escaped.
 8, then 3 suitcases.
 5 fingers on his hand.
 Hangar 9.
 1 pudding.
 Oops, 11.
 There's 6.
-12 eyes."
+12 eyes.

 I catched him.
 He couldn't see me, but I saw he had a dragonmark.
 House Cannith.
 I asked him about Arkus, to which he responded.
 "He was here.
 But he was gone all along".
 "The man with the eyes".
 "Not a beholder" "The man with the white glowing eyes".
 The Lords of Dust!